Skip to main content

 Hasina’s dominance reflects both her political skill and her control over state institutions.
 Since 2009, she has overseen rapid economic growth and infrastructure development, but critics argue that her government has eroded democratic freedoms.
 The Guardian noted that opposition leaders have faced imprisonment and harassment, with the BNP accusing Hasina of using the judiciary and police to weaken rivals.
 The United States has also voiced concerns about shrinking political space, with Reuters highlighting Washington’s calls for free and fair elections.

 Supporters argue that Hasina has stabilised civil‑military relations, a sensitive issue in Bangladesh’s history.
 In 2011, a coup attempt by Islamist‑leaning officers was foiled, reinforcing her standing with the armed forces.
-Analysts writing in The Hindu observed that Hasina has managed to keep the military aligned with civilian authority, unlike the eras of Ziaur Rahman and H.M.
+Analysts have observed that Hasina has managed to keep the military aligned with civilian authority, unlike the eras of Ziaur Rahman and H.M.
 Ershad.
 However, opposition figures describe this relationship as a nexus that ensures her continued grip on power.

 Her government has also elevated the legacy of her father, Sheikh Mujibur Rahman, the country’s founding leader.
 Statues, memorials and judicial verdicts have reinforced his centrality in national identity.
 Al Jazeera reported that several opposition leaders were sentenced for their alleged involvement in Mujibur Rahman’s assassination, a move critics say was politically motivated.